yuliaforostiana/quora_question_pairs_duplicate_detection/README.md

 | **XGBoost** | **Sentence Embeddings (Hyperopt-tuned)** | **0.2783** | 0.9484 | 0.8330 | 0.26 s | CPU |
 | RoBERTa | fine-tuned | 0.3696 | **0.9608** | **0.8678** | 5 min 50 s | GPU |

 **This confirms the model selection made on validation data: XGBoost on sentence embeddings has the best Log Loss on the held-out test set as well** — RoBERTa leads on ROC-AUC and F1, consistent with it being selected for F1 during training (see the RoBERTa findings above), but XGBoost remains the strongest choice on the project's primary metric, and by a wider margin than on validation.
-Notably, RoBERTa's test-time cost (~5m50s, on GPU) confirms that its latency disadvantage isn't a CPU artifact — it would remain far too slow for the production API even with hardware acceleration available.
+Notably, RoBERTa's test-time cost (~5m50s, on GPU) confirms that its latency disadvantage isn't a CPU artifact — it would remain far too slow for the prediction API even with hardware acceleration available.

 ## Conclusions

 - **Sentence embeddings clearly outperform TF-IDF-based features** for this task — semantic similarity is a much stronger signal for duplicate detection than lexical overlap alone, which matches the EDA finding that word-overlap features (Jaccard, `common_ratio`) correlate with duplication but leave a lot of variance unexplained.
-- **Transformer models (BERT/RoBERTa) achieve the best F1/ROC-AUC**, but at a cost of 150–350 seconds of inference time and hours of training — impractical for a low-latency production API, and this holds true on GPU as well as CPU.
+- **Transformer models (BERT/RoBERTa) achieve the best F1/ROC-AUC**, but at a cost of 150–350 seconds of inference time and hours of training — impractical for a low-latency prediction API, and this holds true on GPU as well as CPU.
 - **XGBoost on sentence embeddings (Hyperopt-tuned) offers the best quality/latency trade-off, and the best Log Loss on both validation and the held-out test set** — this is the model selected for deployment, at ~0.2–0.3s inference and a few minutes of training.
 - **Data quality issues identified in EDA directly informed preprocessing**: dropping rows with missing questions, correcting/handling the 18 mislabeled identical pairs, and grouping by question ID during train/validation splitting to prevent data leakage.
 - Given the mild class imbalance (63/37), no class-balancing techniques were necessary.

 ## Repository Structure
+Due to GitHub storage limitations, large artifacts (preprocessed datasets, trained models, and intermediate files) are hosted externally and can be downloaded from the Google Drive: [preprocess_data](https://drive.google.com/drive/folders/1XK9w-RtTGSauhTp8qMbn-IwxnJiM-W8n?usp=sharing) and [models](https://drive.google.com/drive/folders/1TInDFnlIyZkyrPbknCqht-bJDlTb_Ni3?usp=sharing).
 ```
 .
 ├── README.md
 │
+├── notebooks/              # Project notebooks (EDA, preprocessing, training, evaluation, inference)
-├── 00_eda.ipynb                    # Exploratory data analysis
+│   ├── 00_eda.ipynb                    # Exploratory data analysis
-├── eda_utils.py                 # Text preprocessing, corpus/question stats, overlap features, plots
+│   ├── 01_preprocessing.ipynb          # Data cleaning, leakage-free train/val split, feature pipelines
+│   ├── 02_baseline.ipynb               # Baseline Logistic Regression (TF-IDF only)
+│   ├── 03_logistic_regression.ipynb    # Logistic Regression across all feature sets, RandomizedSearchCV
+│   ├── 04_xgboost.ipynb                # XGBoost across all feature sets, Hyperopt tuning
+│   ├── 05_bert.ipynb             # Fine-tuned DistilBERT (Google Colab / GPU)
+│   ├── 06_roberta.ipynb          # Fine-tuned RoBERTa (Google Colab / GPU)
+│   └── 07_prediction.ipynb             # Final held-out test evaluation of the 3 shortlisted models
 │
-├── 01_preprocessing.ipynb          # Data cleaning, leakage-free train/val split, feature pipelines
+├── src/              # Reusable Python modules used across the project
+│   ├── eda_utils.py                 # Text preprocessing, corpus/question stats, overlap features, plots
-├── preprocessing_utils.py       # Cleaning, graph-based split, TF-IDF/SVD, embeddings, BERT prep
+│   ├── preprocessing_utils.py       # Cleaning, graph-based split, TF-IDF/SVD, embeddings, BERT prep
-│
-├── 02_baseline.ipynb               # Baseline Logistic Regression (TF-IDF only)
-├── 03_logistic_regression.ipynb    # Logistic Regression across all feature sets, RandomizedSearchCV
-├── 04_xgboost.ipynb                # XGBoost across all feature sets, Hyperopt tuning
-├── 05_bert.ipynb             # Fine-tuned DistilBERT (Google Colab / GPU)
-├── 06_roberta.ipynb          # Fine-tuned RoBERTa (Google Colab / GPU)
-├── model_utils.py               # Shared train/eval/error-analysis helpers for all modeling notebooks
+│   ├── model_utils.py               # Shared train/eval/error-analysis helpers for all modeling notebooks
-│
-├── 07_prediction.ipynb             # Final held-out test evaluation of the 3 shortlisted models
-├── inference_utils.py           # Test-set cleaning/feature-building helpers used by production.ipynb
+│   └── inference_utils.py           # Test-set cleaning/feature-building helpers used by prediction.ipynb
 │
 ├── preprocess_data/              # Generated artifacts (not committed — see Installation & Usage)
 │   ├── *.parquet                 # Cleaned/feature-engineered train & val splits